-The available-for-sale financial assets carried on the group balance sheet comprise the council's insurance fund investments, the investments of Renfrewshire Leisure Limited, the investments of the Paisley, Renfrew and Johnstone Common Good Funds and the investments of the Coats' Observatory Trust administered by Renfrewshire Council.
+The fair value through other comprehensive income financial assets carried on the group balance sheet comprise the Council's insurance fund investments, the investments of Renfrewshire Leisure Limited, the investments of the Paisley, Renfrew and Johnstone Common Good Funds and the investments of the Coats' Observatory Trust administered by Renfrewshire Council.
 The fair value of these investments equates to the market value of the investments as provided by the council's investment manager, Aberdeen Standard Capital.